 Information on prior assessment period ANI and what actions the licensee has taken or is taking to address them to decide if they are closed or remain open.

 Area Needing Improvement (ANI).
 The assessment of the ANI shall be conducted for each performance area of each fuel facility undergoing the licensee’s performance review for inspection activities.
 The ANI assessment should evaluate the enforcement actions issued during the assessment period and determine if a trend exists in the licensee’s violations (for inspection).
 The assessment shall address performance in each of the performance areas as well as discuss overall history and patterns in performance that may affect multiple performance areas.
 The staff should maintain predictability and consistency of assigning issues to performance areas over the assessment period.
-The assessment of the ANI should address the definition of ANI provided in 04.0 of this IMC and identified ANI items should be discussed and agreed upon by consensus between DFFI, and PSB as indicated in 06.03 (j).
+The assessment of the ANI should address the definition of ANI provided in 04.01 of this IMC and identified ANI items should be discussed and agreed upon by consensus between DFFI, DFM, and PSB as indicated in 06.03 (j).

 In the identification of an ANI, the staff should evaluate the amount of inspection resources that should be recommended for the current or upcoming inspection schedule.
 Staff should discuss the types of inspections that may be necessary to address an ANI (i.e., additional hours to the inspection program, Problem Identification and Resolution (PI&R), Safety Culture inspection, etc.).
 Staff should recommend changes to the NRC inspection program, as described in IMC 2600, including focus, inspection emphasis, resources, and inspection frequency.

-Letter specifics.
+LPR Letter specifics.
 The staff shall specify, if applicable, if any significant changes to the planned inspection program, known at the time of issuance, should be included in the LPR letter.
 The letter should include significant enforcement follow-up or event follow-up.
 The letter should include planned reactive and/or supplemental inspections, as described by IMC 2600.
 The staff should include information pertaining to known generic safety issue inspections or program adjustments as described by IMC 2600.
 If applicable, address the planned NRC response to a major challenge (i.e., strike preparations) for the licensee.
 The letter shall discuss closing out of any previous ANI, if applicable.
 The letter shall include the length of the assessment period for the next LPR.

 In the LPR Letter, the staff should include a reference to significant changes in the inspection program which may have occurred between the beginning of the current assessment period and the issuance of the LPR Letter.